vasivarga/selenium-test/README.md

 # selenium test project

-You can run the test with default config using `mvn clean test` command
+You can run the test with Chrome by default `mvn clean test` command

-To change the browser use `mvn clean test -Dbrowser=firefox` command
+To change the browser to firefox use `mvn clean test -Dbrowser=firefox` command